algogene-fintech/metatrader_dll/README.md

 _accountid
 ```

+6. In your MetaTrader software, enable "Auto Trading" and "Allow DLL impots" under Tools > Options > ExpertAdvisors

 Note that MetaTrader4 runs in 32-bit and hence only accepts Algogene_x86.dll, whereas MetaTrader5 runs in 64-bit, so Algogene_x64.dll should be used instead.

 ## Functionalities